huijing/huijing.github.io/_drafts/all-about-chinese-characters.md

-from curved to straight for faster writing long strokes broken up to 点横竖撇捺 thick and thin because brush strikes further simplication of glyph strokes, significant structrual modifications from small seal, introduction of standardised radicals no longer pictographs, become stroke based symbol, clerical script marked the end of pictographic nature 隶变 the chasm between old chinese and modern chinese
+from curved to straight for faster writing long strokes broken up to 点横竖撇捺 thick and thin because brush strikes further simplification of glyph strokes, significant structural modifications from small seal, introduction of standardised radicals no longer pictographs, become stroke based symbol, clerical script marked the end of pictographic nature 隶变 the chasm between old chinese and modern chinese